danieltprice/openai-cookbook/examples/vector_databases/neon/README.md

 In this notebook you will learn how to:

-1. Use embeddings created by OpenAI API
+1. Use embeddings created by OpenAI API.
-2. Store embeddings in a Neon Serverless Postgres database
+2. Store embeddings in a Neon Serverless Postgres database.
-3. Convert a raw text query to an embedding with OpenAI API
+3. Convert a raw text query to an embedding with OpenAI API.
-4. Use Neon with the `pg_vector` extension to perform vector similarity search
+4. Use Neon with the `pgvector` extension to perform vector similarity search.

 ## Scaling Support